 Moe: "Cole just needs a hug" according to several fans.
 He tries so hard to be helpful (even if he doesn't get it quite right) and is charming in his naivete about the world, provoking a Big Brother Instinct from fans and even some of the other characters.

 Moral Event Horizon: Thom "Blackwall" Rainier regards his as twofold: ordering the murder of a nobleman's whole family and household; and abandoning his men to face punishment while he went into hiding under a false alibi as a Warden.
 It's up to the judgment of the player to decide whether this is truly irredeemable, however.

 Narm: Corypheus's lop-sided face and shattered jaw in the ending, which almost looks like a model bug over an intentional animation.

 Movran the Under.
 The father of the Avaar barbarian who picked a fight with the Inquisition in the Fallow Mire.
 His retaliation for his son's death to throw live goats at Skyhold (as in the building itself) and spends his sole appearance in full Large Ham mode.

 Command, a spirit you meet in the Ruins of Old Crestwood.
 She is just standing around haughtily, commanding inanimate objects to obey her.
-Like all spirits, she is interested in Thedas because it can't be bent to her will like the Fade can, but since she's Command, she refuses to be denied.
+Like many spirits, she is interested in Thedas because it can't be bent to her will like the Fade can, but since she's Command, she refuses to be denied.
 The results are hilarious to behold.

 For players who chose to keep Alistair a Warden, you get all the fun, snarky, badass glory of going on a mission with both him and Hawke... until the very end, where you have to choose to sacrifice one of them.